theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/huawei.md

 ### Authentication

 **Access Key ID (AK)** <br>
 Enter the access key of the Huawei Cloud OBS account.
-For more information on how to create access keys, see [Huawei Cloud Support: Creating Access Keys (AK and SK)](https://support.huaweicloud.com/intl/en-us/clientogw-obs/obs_03_0405.html).
+For more information on how to create access keys, see [Huawei Cloud Support: Creating Access Keys (AK and SK)](https://support.huaweicloud.com/intl/en-us/clientogw-obs/obs_03_0405.html)

 **Secret Access Key ID (SK)** <br>
 Enter the secret access key of the Huawei Cloud OBS account.
-For more information on how to create access keys, see [Huawei Cloud Support: Creating Access Keys (AK and SK)](https://support.huaweicloud.com/intl/en-us/clientogw-obs/obs_03_0405.html).
+For more information on how to create access keys, see [Huawei Cloud Support: Creating Access Keys (AK and SK)](https://support.huaweicloud.com/intl/en-us/clientogw-obs/obs_03_0405.html)

 **Region**<br>
 Select the region of the data storage.

 **Connect** <br>
 Click **[Connect]** to establish a connection to the storage account.
-If the connection is successful, a "Connected" text is displayed next to the button.
+If the connection is successful, "Connected" is displayed next to the button.

 ### Bucket

 **Bucket**<br>
-The bucket setting only becomes available after a connection to the storage account is established.<br>
+This setting only becomes available after a connection to the storage account is established.<br>
 Select a bucket.
-The SAP data is extracted into the selected bucket. <br>
+The SAP data is extracted into the selected bucket.
 Click ![refresh](/img/content/icons/refresh.png){:class="img-responsive" style="display:inline"} to refresh the list of available buckets.

 ### Misc

 **Folder path** <br>
-Option to create a folder structure within the container for saving files, see also [*Destination Settings > Folder Path*](#folder).<br>
+Option to create a folder structure within the container for saving files, see also [**Destination Settings > Folder Path**](#folder-path). <br>
 For creating a single folder, enter a folder name without slashes: `[folder]` <br>
 Subfolders are supported and can be defined using the following syntax: `[folder]/[subfolder_1]/[subfolder_2]/[..]`